RossM/KoikatsuMods/Extra Shaders/README.md

 **Matcap:** A matcap texture.

-**MatcapAlpha:** Controls whether to use the matcap texture or the object’s normal texture.
+**MatcapAlpha:** Controls whether to use the matcap texture or the object’s main texture.

 **ShadowsOnBackground:** If 0, transparent parts of the object don’t have shadows.
 If 1, shadows appear fully even on transparent areas, as if the background was painted onto the object.